List of distortion pedals: Classification

 While "distortion" is the technical term for the different sounds caused by signal clipping, distortion effects pedals—which act as small amplifier circuits—are typically further classified into fuzz, distortion, and overdrive, depending on the circuit design and how the waveform is affected.
 Fuzz pedals came to the market first, with these pedals seeking to replicate the harmonic content generated by an amplifier being faulty or damaged.
-This sound is often characterized as harsh, with the waveform the most heavily affected of the three types, reaching nearly a square form.
+This sound is often characterized as harsh, with the waveform the most heavily affected of the three types, reaching nearly a square wave.
 To create their effect, fuzz pedals use lo-fi transistors.

 Conventional overdrives, like the Ibanez Tube Screamer, use diodes within the feedback loop of an op amp, so the signal does not fully distort or clip and results in a milder effect.
 This is known as "soft-clipping," or overdrive.
 The affected waveform maintains rounded peaks with the intent to emulate and/or complement a traditional vacuum tube-based amplifier.
 Some overdrives are meant to "color" the affected tone, while others are meant to be relatively transparent, adding drive but otherwise mostly preserving the guitar and amp's basic character.
 When the diodes are placed at the end of the circuit, however, the entirety of the signal is clipped.
 This is known as "hard-clipping," or distortion, which has a more aggressive sound and dramatic effect on the underlying tone, with angular peaks in the affected waveform.
 Because overdrive and distortion pedals both typically use op amps and diodes, the line between the two types can blur.
 The Klon Centaur, for example, is hard-clipping but considered a classic overdrive, while the MXR Distortion + and DOD Overdrive 250 Preamp have nearly identical (hard-clipping) circuits despite the opposing use of "Distortion" and "Overdrive" in their names.

 Some overdrive and distortion pedals, similarly to fuzzes, use transistors and therefore do not have soft- or hard-clipping circuitry.
 These transistors are arranged in stages, cascading into one another for a more saturated sound, in a similar fashion to overdriving multiple vacuum tubes in an amp.
 Examples include the Boss Blues Driver and "amp in a box" overdrives like the Marshall JTM45-emulating Z.Vex Box of Rock.